National Falls Prevention Day September 22, 2016

 Lose weight.
 Being heavy puts more force on your feet, so add another item to the ever-growing list of reasons for staying trim—and dropping a few pounds if you haven’t.

 Give less expensive, prefabricated orthotics a try before the custom-made ones.
 Orthotics can help with foot pain.
 But custom-made orthotics cost several hundred dollars, whereas a good-quality, prefabricated pair costs about $50.
 They’ve produced similar results when compared in clinical trials and, notes Menz, the orthotics used in his fall prevention study were prefabricated.
-So, Menz says, research results and cost consideration argue for trying prefabricated orthotics before spending money on custom-made orthotics, unless you have a major foot deformity that clearly needs custom treatment.
+So, Menz says, research results and cost consideration argue for trying prefabricated orthotics before spending money on custom foot orthotics, unless you have a major foot deformity that clearly needs custom treatment.